-LANG2010 is an additional compulsory module designed to help prepare you for the Residence Abroad.
+LANG2010 is an additional compulsory module designed to help prepare students for the final part dissertation LANG 3003.

-The suggested optional modules below are those considered most appropriate for the programme.
-However, students may consider other modules offered by Modern Languages, Social Sciences, Geography, Management or Law and should discuss alternative suggestions with the Contemporary Europe Coordinator
+In each semester students should choose one optional module from the list below (two modules in total).
+The suggested modules below are those considered most appropriate for the programme.
+However, students may consider other modules offered by Modern Languages, Social Sciences, Geography, Management or Law and should discuss alternative suggestions with the Contemporary Europe Coordinator.